What is radiosurgery?

-The Gamma Knife is used primarily to treat small and medium lesions in and around the brain, such as brain tumors, arteriovenous malformations (abnormal connections between arteries and veins), as well as functional problems such as trigeminal neuralgia.
+The Gamma Knife is used primarily to treat small and medium lesions in and around the brain, like brain tumors, arteriovenous malformations (abnormal connections between arteries and veins), as well as functional problems, like trigeminal neuralgia.

 During Gamma Knife treatment, the equipment remains stationary (does not move).